BBaysinger/bb-portfolio/docs/deployment-orchestrator.md

 - GH dispatch fails:
   - The orchestrator auto-falls back to SSH to restart containers
   - Confirm EC2 is reachable; then re-run
+  - If backend restart-loops with "Missing required environment variables", re-run with --refresh-env to regenerate env files (ensuring SECURITY_TXT_EXPIRES and required lists are present).